harvester/docs/docs/networking/clusternetwork.md

    ![](/img/v1.1/networking/create-clusternetwork.png)

-2. Click the **Create Network Config** button on the left of the cluster network to create a new network configuration.
+2. Click the **Create Network Config** button on the right of the cluster network to create a new network configuration.

    ![](/img/v1.1/networking/create-network-config-button.png)